AICARETOC/CTOC-Smart-contract/READ.md

 - `Pausable`: Allows pausing and unpausing of token transfers
 - `Ownable`: Provides basic access control mechanism with an owner
 - `Supervisable`: Introduces a vesting admin role for specific functions
-- `Burnable`: Allows designated addresses to burn tokens
+- `Burnable`: Only the owner of the token can be burn
-- `Lockable`: Implements time-based and vesting-based token locking
+- `Lockable`: Implements vesting-based token locking
 - `ERC20`: Standard implementation of the ERC20 token interface

 ## Key Features

 1. **Pausability**: The contract owner can pause and unpause all token transfers.
-2. **Burnable Tokens**: Designated burner addresses can burn their own tokens.
+2. **Burnable Tokens**: Only the owner of the token can be burn.
 3. **Token Locking**:
-  - Time-based locking: Tokens can be locked for a specific time period.
   - Vesting-based locking: Tokens can be locked with a vesting schedule.
 4. **Role-Based Access Control**:
   - Owner: Has overall control of the contract.
   - Vesting Admin: Can manage vesting and time locks.
-  - Locker: Can add time and vesting locks.
+  - Locker: Can vesting locks.
   - Burner: Can burn tokens.

 ## Initial Supply